southard2/ChessFX/README.md

 # ChessFX
-Chess game made with JavaFX with one and two player modes
+Chess game made with JavaFX that allows the user to have the program make moves.